aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/hyperlinks/_index.md

 Hyperlinks in Excel let users create shortcuts to worksheets, files, folders, or webpages, providing quick navigation to specific locations.

-**Prerequisites:** a valid API token (see the [Authentication Guide]({{< relref "/authentication" >}})) and the Cells.Cloud SDK installed.
+**Prerequisites:** a valid API token (see the [Authentication Guide](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/)) and the Cells.Cloud SDK installed.

 ## Working with Hyperlinks on an Excel file

 - [How to get a hyperlink description from Excel Worksheet.](/cells/hyperlinks/get/) – Retrieve the details of a single hyperlink, including its address and display text.
 - [How to get all hyperlinks description from Excel Worksheet.](/cells/hyperlinks/get-all/) – List every hyperlink defined in a worksheet with their corresponding properties.
 - [How to add hyperlinks to Excel Worksheet](/cells/hyperlinks/add/) – Insert a new hyperlink into a worksheet, specifying the target URL and the cell range.
 - [How to update hyperlinks in Excel Worksheet](/cells/hyperlinks/update/) – Modify an existing hyperlink’s address, display text, or target cell.
 - [How to delete all hyperlinks from Excel Worksheet](/cells/hyperlinks/clear/) – Remove every hyperlink from a worksheet in a single operation.
 - [How to delete a hyperlink from Excel Worksheet](/cells/hyperlinks/delete/) – Delete a specific hyperlink identified by its index or cell reference.

-{{< tip >}}
-Hyperlinks may break if cell references change; use absolute paths (e.g., `https://example.com/report.xlsx#Sheet2!A1`) where possible to ensure robustness.
-{{< /tip >}}